katehuntsman/midterm/CLASSIFICATION_PROJECT.md

 Include a professional README.md that introduces your project.
 Include:
 - a clickable link to your notebook file.
 - a clickable link to your your peer review Markdown file.
 - Instructions on how to set up your virtual environment and run your notebook locally.

+---

 ## Peer Review (Required)

 Review one other GitHub repository and provide feedback on:

 1. Clarity & Organization (Is the notebook structured and easy to follow?)
-1. Feature Selection & Justification (Do the chosen features make sense?)
+1. Feature Selection & Justification (Do the chosen features make sense given the objectives?)
-1. Model Performance & Comparisons (Is the evaluation well explained?)
+1. Model Performance & Comparisons (Are the results and comparisons clearly explained?)
 1. Reflection Quality (Are insights well thought out?)

 Submission: Submit a short peer review document in your own repository titled peer_review.md.
 The peer review must contain a **clickable Markdown link to the notebook (.ipynb) file reviewed** along with your personal, well-organized and presented 4-pont review.
+Provide specifics - both positive and constructive feedback.
+Suggest improvements where possible and explain why a different choice might be useful as well.
+Focus on actionable suggestions that the author could realistically implement.

 ---